marksherriff/cs3240-f22-website/syllabus.md

 __Q: Can we pick our own teams?__
 A: No.  There are solid, pedagogical reasons to have randomly assigned teams.
 Also, the purpose of this class is to learn about how to work together with others on a project.
 If you are already friends, then that negates that part of the learning objectives.

-__Q: Are you adding more students to the course?__
-A: We can handle 250 students max.